7 Tips to Lower Your Summer AC Costs & Stay Comfortable Indoors

 There are a few simple things you can do to help save energy costs and keep your home cool this summer.
 For example, you can:

-• Install a ceiling fan to circulate air properly within your home.
-Set your ceiling fans to rotate counterclockwise, which will help push hot air up and out of the room.
+• Install a ceiling fan to help circulate air in your home.
+Set the ceiling fan to rotate counterclockwise to push hot air up and out of the room.

-• Use appliances that generate heat, such as the oven or dryer, during cooler hours like early morning or late evening.
+• Use heat-generating appliances, like the oven or dryer, during cooler hours such as early morning or late evening.

 • Take advantage of natural ventilation by opening windows and doors when the outside temperature is cooler than the inside temperature.